Step 2: Preparing the sample

 Even if you do not want to slice off a lot of tissue, take at least once slice that is about 100 to 200 microns thick after your initial slice.
 This calibrates the microscope and ensures that the slice thickness value in the Prepare GUI is close to what the system is actually doing (this will not be the case after the first slice for the reasons explained above).

 You can not jump straight from thick slices all the way down to the thin slices you will use for imaging.
 If you do this, the vibratome may not cut at a consistent thickness: it could alternate between cutting thick and thin slices.
 Once you are ready to image press the "Auto-Trim" button.
 This will take a series of increasingly thin sections culminating with three at the target (imaging) section thickness and speed.
-For more information on choosing a cutting thickness see here.
+For more information on choosing a cutting thickness see "Choosing imaging settings".

 If the vibratome is working correctly, the slices should all come away looking the same.
 If some (e.g. every other slice) is mangled, then something isn't right with the cutting.
 You may need to cut more slowly or cut thicker.